ramtob/OnyxUserServer/readme.txt

-A dummy project to practice NSIS installer
+A dummy application to practice NSIS installer coding